KaboSekoto/Cybersecurity-1st-week-running-Kali-linux-on-Virtualbox/README.md

 All cybersecurity activities documented in this portfolio are intended for educational purposes.

-Security testing should only be performed on systems, networks, applications, and environments where appropriate authorization has been granted.
+Security testing should only be performed on systems, networks, applications and environments where appropriate authorization has been granted.

 This laboratory environment is intended for controlled and authorized cybersecurity learning.